jbcodeforce/ML-studies/docs/ml/deep-learning.md

 See [PyTorch transfer learning for image classification code.](https://github.com/jbcodeforce/ML-studies/tree/master/pytorch/computer-vision/transfer_learning.py)

-## Named Entity Recognition

-Named Entity Recognition (NER) is a Natural Language Processing (NLP) technique used to identify and extract important entities from unstructured text data.
-It is achieved by using NN trained on labeled data to recognize patterns and extract entity from text.

-Some techniques uses Gen AI model to do NER with a good prompt.

 ## Sources of information

 * Big source of online book [Dive into Deep Learning from Amazons](https://d2l.ai).